9 Design For Manufacturing Rules to Remain Competitive

 5. Involve Key Suppliers Early in the Design

-There is no universal Design For Manufacturing (DFM).
+There is no universal Design For Manufacturing (DFM) Guidelines.
 There is the only optimization for the particular factory which makes the part.

 Ensure that each custom part of your design fits well with the machines, capabilities, and other preferences of the factory you’re working with, and you will save yourself much hassle later on.
 This past sentence perfectly encompasses what DFM is about.